It’s based on the Target Focus Training (TFT) live training program created and developed in the US over the past twenty years.

 SAVE the Day starts where conventional self-defence ends.

-It is not cultural martial arts dressed up as self-defence.
-Lots of legacy martial arts present courses on how their training could possibly have some relevance in a ‘real’ situation.
-But mostly what they train for is antisocial violence: what to do when someone attempts to impose social dominance physically.
+It is not a cultural/traditional martial art dressed up as self-defence.
+Lots of martial arts present courses on how their training could be used in a ‘real’ situation.
+Mostly they train for antisocial violence — attempts to impose social dominance physically — rather than asocial violence, in which a human threat attempts to end your life to suit their own sociopathic purposes.

 It is not combat sport with lots of rules and a referee to enforce them.
 Combat sports train in socially-acceptable violence.
-There are weight categories, age categories, gender categories skill categories.
-You will never see a 50 kg woman matched against an 80+ kg man in competition.
+There are weight categories, age categories, gender categories and skill categories.
+You won’t see a 50 kg woman matched against a man two or three times her size in competition.
 Combat sports have rules to prevent serious injury and competition stops as soon as a serious injury occurs.

-If only the predator trying to steal your precious human life (whether figuratively or literally) would just follow the rules!
+If only the predator trying to steal your precious human life would just follow the rules!
 In reality they are most likely looking to exploit your disadvantage in size, strength, speed, gender, age, surprise and so on.